markbrede/startup/README.md

 # README.md

 ## Elevator Pitch/ Key Features and descriptions
+***Elevator Pitch***

+***Key Features and Decriptions***

 **HTML:**
-I will use HTML to place items on the screen for the purpose of have pertinent information be readable and accessible.
+I will use HTML to place items on the screen for the purpose of pertinent information be readable and accessible.

 **CSS:**
 CSS will be used so that my application can adjust to a vast variety of screen sizes.
 CSS will also be used for other styling and animation purposes.

 **JavaScript:**
 I will use JavaScript to allow users to login and submit data such as their calorie intake as well as their favorite foods for easy of data entry.
+Additonally, users will earn animals called Palories as a reward for reaching their calorie goals each day (CSS will be used for the implemetation of Palories as well).

 **Web service:**
 Web Service will be used so that the app can reference other websites for data regarding specific foods and their calorie levels.